Maruti Suzuki Wagon R: First generation (1999)

 The first generation Wagon R was introduced in India on 18 December 1999.
 Based on the Wagon R kei car offered in Japan, the Wagon R was an answer to the then newly arrived Hyundai Santro.
 The Wagon R quickly gained popularity in the country as the car came with much interior space, including the ability to seat even taller passengers with ease.
 The car also offered features like power windows and power steering, which back in 1999 were considered luxuries in India.
 The car is powered by Suzuki's 1.1-litre F10D petrol engine producing 64 bhp at 6,200 rpm and 84 Nm of torque at 3,500 rpm.

-A minor facelift of this model was introduced in 2003 which received a chrome line in the grille, body-coloured bumpers and clear-lens tail lamps.
+A minor facelift of this model was introduced in 2004 which received a chrome line in the grille, body-coloured bumpers and clear-lens tail lamps.
 Inside, the Wagon R has a beige dashboard with many storage spaces.
 In 2006, Suzuki launched an LPG version called DUO, which was introduced for the F10D engined variants.
 This gave owners an option of running on petrol and/or LPG.
 The car also received aesthetic overhauls with a redesigned grille and tailgate, including accents of chrome.

-The first generation Wagon R was sold around 880,000 units.
+Around 880,000 units were sold of the first generation Maruti Suzuki Wagon R.